| Lunch & Light Dishes

 Cook time: 45 minutes

 - Preheat the oven to 400 degrees.
-Lightly coat a pie pan or small baking dish with a film of butter or oil.
+Lightly coat a small pie pan or small baking dish with a film of butter or oil (a smaller pan will make a thicker gratin).
 Place a layer of potatoes in the pan, sprinkle with onion, salt and pepper, a pinch or two of nutmeg, and a layer of cheese.
 Repeat the layering until all ingredients are used, finishing with cheese on top.

 - Pour milk over the potatoes and bake for about 45 minutes.
 The gratin is done when it bubbles, the top layer of cheese turns light brown and the potatoes are soft when tested with a fork.